CristianMarquina/MIA_AIF_LAB1/README.md

 Follow these steps to set up and run the project on your local machine.

-### Prerequisites

-Ensure you have the following installed:

-* Python 3.8 or higher

 ### Installation

 1.  **Clone the repository** to your local machine: